luisrowley/full-stack-search/README.md

 ### Write-up

 This section is going to gather a comprehensive list of all main changes done to the project.
-For more specific details there are dedicated sections in this document.
+Specific details are outlined in the following sections of this document:

+1. General refactor of front-end structure

+This project presented a monolithic approach where almost the entire client logic was done in App.tsx.
+To make this structure more maintainable and modular, a different file structure has been implemented.
+For proper separation of concerns, we now have folders for components, pages, types, constants and any other entity that may be useful.
+This makes files easier to read as they are shorter and to maintain by peer developers as you know each part of the application has its own place.
+The view layer of the application is shared between two main components: Home and SearchDetails.

+2. Navigation stack at root level

+As part of the requirements were to implement navigation from the main view to a details page, this feature was implemented using "react-router-dom".
+This navigation is bidirectional, allowing the user to go back and forth from the main to the details page.

+3. Extracted API Calls into a Service Layer

+Applying a separated service layer makes react components leaner.
+In this case the dedicated logic to fetch hotels from the API was moved to its own file at `services/hotelService.ts` so that the main "Home" component is in charge of just rendering the view.
+This also allows easier testing and mocking of the API calls.

+4. Encapsulated BE into functions
+Separated backend logic for better reusability and easier testing.
+Added constants for key connection parameters.

+#### UX improvements

+- Introduced a loading spinner for cases in which a query to an external server may take longer.
+- Click-to-clear search field and results: Implemented a clear button that resets the search.

 #### On performance

-One of the main performance bottlenecks was lacking support for query parameters and relying all filtering on the client.
+- One of the main performance bottlenecks was lacking support for query parameters and relying all filtering on the client.
+This was solved by implementing a query parameter for seach.
+This allows filtering hotels by name (e.g. `/hotels?search=resort`) reducing the amount of data sent to the client.

+- A debouncing mechanism was implemented to avoid sending a new request for each key stroke in the search input.

 ### Other improvements

-ShowClearBtn state was redundant since we can conditionally show or hide the clear button if based on the presence of a search term state.

 #### Database connection

-Uses a module-scoped MongoClient → Ensures a single database connection instance avoiding reconnecting on every request.
+- Uses a module-scoped MongoClient → Ensures a single database connection instance avoiding reconnecting on every request.
-Error Handling & Logging → Improved clarity on failures and successes.
+- Error Handling & Logging → Improved clarity on failures and successes.
-Prevents Memory Leaks → Ensures the in-memory DB shuts down cleanly on exit (SIGTERM)
+- Prevents Memory Leaks → Ensures the in-memory DB shuts down cleanly on exit (SIGTERM)
+- ShowClearBtn state was redundant since we can conditionally show or hide the clear button if based on the presence of a search term state.
+- Security wise, input sanitisation was implemented both at the FE and BE level.

 #### Filtering efficiency